Derry Township, Dauphin County, Pennsylvania: History

 The earliest recorded information about the Derry Township area dates back to 1608, when Captain John Smith explored the region.
 Leaving Jamestown to search for much-needed food, Smith's journey through the Chesapeake Bay region covered an estimated 3,000 miles.

 The Township of Derry was incorporated on August 1, 1729, by John, Thomas, and Richard Penn, the sons of William Penn and Proprietors of Pennsylvania.
 They established Derry Township, along with other townships, to partition Lancaster County's territory for tax purposes.
 Lancaster County itself had been created earlier that same year.

 At that time, the boundaries of Derry Township were much larger and included what are currently three other townships within Lancaster County and Dauphin County (which included Lebanon County).
 The township's boundaries extended from the mouth of the Conewago to the mouth of the Swatara in the west, then to the mouth of the Quittapahilla in the north, south in a straight line to the Conewago, and west along the river back to the starting point.

 The first official government in Derry Township was established in 1759.
 Five officials were elected for one-year terms.
 The number of elected officials in Derry remains five, although the terms are now six years.

 In 1767 the court ordered the division of Derry Township, the eastern section to remain Derry and the western to be Londonderry Township.

 Derry and Londonderry became a part of Dauphin County when it was established in 1785.
 In 1787, the township's population was 198.
 Conewago Township was created in 1850 from southern parts of Derry Township and eastern parts of Londonderry Township.

+In 2002, amid efforts to fight a potential sale of Hershey and move out of the township, Derry Township supervisors proposed to rename the municipality to "Hershey Township," after the largest and most well-known community in it.
+Voters rejected the name change in a township referendum, with 54 percent opposed.

 The Derry Session House and Enclosure and Quarries of the Hummelstown Brownstone Company are listed on the National Register of Historic Places.